Hypnosis for Anxiety and Panic Attacks

 Men and women with social anxiety avoid social situations--for some, even talking with co-workers or family members can provoke anxiety.
 Being single and talking to an attractive dating prospect can be a challenge.
 If they can't avoid it, their brain may freeze and not be able to find words to say.
 Speaking in work meetings or doing presentations can also trigger those with this type of anxiety.

 Some anxiety patients are afraid to drive on our freeways.
 Others freak out when caught in traffic.
 Sometimes driving anxiety is the result of a car accident, but not always.

 Extreme anxiety reactions are called panic attacks.
-They could be triggered by a phobia, social situation, having to present at school or for work, by getting caught in traffic, walking alone on a dark street, and sometimes for seemingly no reason.
+These could be triggered by a phobia, social situation, having to present at school or for work, by getting caught in traffic, walking alone on a dark street, and sometimes for seemingly no reason.

 Panic attacks tend to happen in situations that cause anxiety for that person, but they are more powerful and harder to hide.
-The heart races, breathing speeds up, and the mind gets foggy.
+The heart races, breathing speeds up, hands may sweat, and the mind gets foggy.
 There may also be chest pains, shortness of breath, excessive sweating, nausea, feeling weak, faint or dizzy.

 Whether a patient has generalized anxiety, insomnia, phobias, test-taking anxiety, or panic attacks--I've found hypnotherapy to be the most effective treatment.
 Of course my psychological training helps with anxious patients, and most are able to make significant progress in weeks rather than the months or years needed in psychotherapy.
-My work enables them to do the activities that caused anxiety or panic in the past with few or no symptoms.
+My work enables them to do the activities that caused anxiety or panic in the past--with few or no symptoms.